TopperDEL/Quickshare/README.md

 quickshare -f myAwesomeFile.txt -d "1 week"
 ``

 This will make your file available for 1 week and delete it automatically afterwards, which will also render your share-URL obsolet.
+You may provide different phrases like "3 days", "1 week, 2 days" etc. to the "-d"-Parameter.